Sohou08/Hadoop-Spark/file_format/readme.md

 In case of distributed environment, it is important to have a file that can be divided into several pieces.
 That's the case of Hadoop which stores and processes data in chunk.
 To be able to begin reading data at any point within a file is helpful in order to take the full advantages of Hadoop’s distributed processing ([documentation](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html)).
 That's why it is important to take account the splittable for scalable task parallel programming.
 This architecture of partitioned data could participate on the optimized lecture since you only read or process the block of data which are requisite.
-Unfortunately, JSON and XML which doesn't take advantage of that because they are not splittable.
+Unfortunately, JSON and XML doesn't take advantage of this consideration.

 * __Compression (Bzip2, LZO, Sappy,...)__